Today, I am going to do a quick review of iPoll app, one of the best paid survey apps that you can use to make money with or without taking surveys!

 To date, the company has announced it has successfully canvassed well in excess of $29 million from investors.

-So this should set the record straight. iPoll has certainly got nothing to do with scam!
+So this should set the record straight. iPoll is certainly not a scam!

-The money earning opportunities here can broadly be classified into 2 groups as follow.
+The money earning opportunities here can broadly be classified into 2 groups.

 1. Doing small tasks